 KEEP HAIR ACCESSORIES UP HIGH – dogs can easily choke on hair elastics, bows and more.

-ALWAYS KEEP TOILET LID DOWN – Avoid auto-cleaners if at all possible.
+TOILET LID DOWN – And avoid auto-cleaners.
 They are harmful to pets.

-STORE PILLS – and other toiletry items such as soap, razors and cotton balls locked away.
+PILLS – and other toiletry items such as soap, razors and cotton balls are to be locked away.
 Keep in mind, it will not be long before your Dogue de Bordeaux will be tall enough to easily snatch items off the counter and sink areas.

-TRASH CAN – keep up high or put away in a cabinet.
+TRASH CAN – try storing it in a cabinet.

 DRAIN – sinks and bathtubs.
 These can be drowning hazards.